squid-cache/squid-cache.github.io/SquidFaq/InstallingSquid.rst

 First you need to check your Squid configuration.
 The Squid configuration can be found in ''/usr/local/squid/etc/squid.conf'' and includes documentation on all directives.

-In the Suqid distribution there is a small QUICKSTART guide indicating which directives you need to look closer at and why.
+In the Squid distribution there is a small QUICKSTART guide indicating which directives you need to look closer at and why.
 At a absolute minimum you need to change the http_access configuration to allow access from your clients.